 The iGK did not score well in this metric.
 With a Family Adjustment adjustment system, the iGK adjusts by lifting a lever that is on the handle and which releases tension, allowing the handle end of the shaft to move, creating a longer or shorter distance.

 You can adjust this with a screwdriver, but how often do you have that handy?
 Unfortunately, the adjustment mechanism loosened up on us often.
 When free, the handle slides around in the shaft, which makes paddling extremely difficult.
 This was annoying, but you can still paddle.
 With 15 inches of adjustability, this paddle scored in the middle of the pack.
-The Werner Vibe and Kialoa Makai were the easiest models to adjust.
+The Werner Vibe and Trance and Kialoa Makai were the easiest models to adjust.

 The adjustment system and marking of the IGK